DigiAsset-Core/DigiAsset_Core/readme.md

 ## install ubuntu

-install ubuntu server using default settings(except add a 32GB swap partition)
+install ubuntu server using default settings(except add a 32GB swap partition).
+You can probably get away with 8GB swap if low on storage space.
+If someone tests with 8GB please change these instructions.

 ## Bugs found in js code